HallaSurvivor/Blog/_posts/2021-11-16-dense-pythagorean-triples.md

 $\left ( \frac{a}{c} \right )^2 + \left ( \frac{b}{c} \right )^2 = 1$.
 From
 this, it's clear that pythagorean triples are in bijection with rational points on the unit circle.
-Of course, there are some "obvious" rational point on the circle, and here I believe it's traditional to choose
+Of course, there are some "obvious" rational points on the circle, and here I believe it's traditional to choose
 $(-1,0)$, but any rational point will do.
 Now it's time for the geometric
 insight: Pick a rational point on the circle.
 Then the line from $(-1,0)$ to that point will have rational slope.
 Conversely, any line through $(-1,0)$